uxora-com/xpenology-docker/README.md

 Check [this forum](https://xpenology.com/forum/) for more details about xpenology bootloader.

 And follow [this tutorial](https://xpenology.club/compile-drivers-xpenology-with-windows-10-and-build-in-bash) if you want to compile drivers for your specific xpenology version.
+(RR bootloader already include a lot of module and drivers, so you probably does not need that with RR bootloader)

+If you use RR bootloader, you may want to check this tutorial before: https://xpenology.com/forum/topic/69718-tuto-dsm-7-pour-tous/

 ### Running docker without BOOTLOADER_URL